FRosner/outpourings/docker/blog_post.md

 ## Q: What's the difference between a container and a virtual machine?

 Without diving too much into details about the architecture of virtual machines (VMs), let us look at the main difference between the two on a conceptual level.
 Containers run inside an operating system, using kernel features to isolate applications.
 VMs on the other hand require a hypervisor which runs inside an operating system.
 The hypervisor then creates virtual hardware which can be accessed by another set of operating systems.
-The following illustration compares a virtual machine based application setup and a container based setup.
+The following illustration compares a virtual machine based application setup and a container-based setup.

 ![vm vs container](https://thepracticaldev.s3.amazonaws.com/i/d5sazt7ln80e63qvhz1r.png)

-As you can see, the container based setup has less overhead as it does not require an additional operating system for each application.
+As you can see, the container-based setup has less overhead as it does not require an additional operating system for each application.
 This is possible because the container manager (e.g. Docker) uses operating system functionality directly to isolate applications in a more lightweight fashion.

 Does that mean that containers are superior to virtual machines?
 It depends.
 Both technologies have their use cases and it sometimes even make sense to combine them, running a container manager inside a VM.
 There are many blog posts out there discussing the pros and cons of both solutions so we're not going to go into detail right now.
 It is important to understand the difference and to not see containers as some kind of "lightweight VM", because internally they are different.